Last updated May 2026

 Pêtchi

-One of St Helier’s most existing new openings – and already, unequivocally, one of Jersey’s best restaurants – is Pêtchi.
-Having only been open since late 2023, the restaurant, whose name roughly translates as “to try to catch a fish” in Jèrriais – is an enticing expression of Jersey’s terroir and natural infinity with the ocean, all told through a Basque lens.
+One of St Helier’s most exciting new openings – and already, unequivocally, one of Jersey’s best restaurants – is Pêtchi.
+Open since 2023 and now a fixture in the Michelin Guide, the restaurant, whose name roughly translates as “to try to catch a fish” in Jèrriais – is an enticing expression of Jersey’s terroir and natural affinity with the ocean, all told through a Basque lens.

 Boy, does it work, with former Great British Menu finalist and Jersey native Joe Baker, along with his wife Charlotte, the masterminds behind this masterful restaurant.
 To be honest, on paper Pêtchi is guaranteed to please, with the revered produce of the island and the alchemy of the grill the perfect match.